Using SDSS Navigator

 where both coordinates are given in decimal degrees.

-Go to SDSS Skyserver: http://skyserver.sdss.org/dr16/
+Go to SDSS Skyserver: http://skyserver.sdss.org/

-and click on Navigate (under Data Access).
+and click on the Navigate tool.

 Go to Navigate, and put in the cluster coordinates.
 Click